WassimMaj/team_MiaouMiaou/index.md

 <mark>ajouter le graph avec les articles les plus choisis au debut et à la fin (finished path) <mark>

-Those articles are all very stantard but the something caught our attention in the graph..
-Let's look take a look at the first and last article chosen by players but only the political people.
-Is there a tendency to choose more right people or left people?
+Those articles are all very stantard but something caught our attention in the graph..
+Let's look take a look at the first and last article chosen by players but only for the political people category.
+Is there a tendency to choose more right-wing people or left-wing people?

 {% include repart_pol_path_3b1.html %}